ryanhugh/searchneu/docs/Classes.md

 The prerequisites section shows you what classes you have to take this class.
 This processor uses this data to build the inverse - a data structure that shows you what you what classes taking this class can lead to in the future.
 This info is stored along side the prerequisites info.

-##### Semesterly
-Dumps the data in a data format that can be processed by the site Semester.ly.
-At one point, we were trying to add [support for NEU to Semester.ly](https://github.com/noahpresler/semesterly/pull/1041), but efforts have died down since.

 ##### Indexing
 Creates search indexes that are core data structure behind the super fast searching on Search NEU.
 Saves this info to a file, for later uploading to EC2 after the scrapers are done.
 This search index doesn't include the data itself, so the data is saved too (below).